dwarvesf/playbook/engineering/charter.md

 - Inspires confidence: gives the team assurance that they’re working under an effective and well-organized project manager.
 - Boosts team morale: A team working under a sloppy project charter will repeatedly find themselves confused, with their hard work wasted or headed in the wrong direction.
 A well-written project charter gives clear guidelines for success that your team can feel motivated and confident to work toward.

-### The benefits of Project Charters for clients and stakeholder
+### The benefits of project charters for clients and stakeholder

 - Creates a shared understanding: stakeholders know what to expect and what pressure it may put on resources.
 It can be a great source of confidence as it helps them understand exactly what they are approving.
 - Serves as a marketing tool: it can function as a sales document, to be distributed to those outside the project team.
 It can help justify expenses and investment.
 This article, originally a conference presentation, positions a project charter as a “marketing tool” and discusses other considerations for project sponsors to include in a charter.

-## What Is Included In A Project Charter?
+## What Is Included In A Project charter?

-All the blanks in A Project Charter document should be filled by answering these question below.
+All the blanks in A Project charter document should be filled by answering these question below.

 **1. Which domain knowledge or industry?**